-In this first part of our two-part series about the program, current students and alumni share their opportunities, outcomes, and advice.
+In this first part of our two-part series about the program, current students and alumni share their opportunities, outcomes, and advice about working in technology leadership.

 Meet Our Alumni: